-These plants are fast growers and benefits most when fertilized every month during the summer and spring seasons, and once after two months during winter and fall seasons.
+These plants are fast growers and benefit most when fertilized every month during the summer and spring seasons and once after two months during the winter and fall seasons.

-The Ficus Benghalensis requires fertile soil with plenty of drainage holes when being grown in a pot.
+The Benghalensis requires fertile soil with plenty of drainage holes when being grown in a pot.

-The ideal potting mix for this plant is soil-based as it provides the plant with the right nutrients it needs for optimal growth.
+The ideal potting mix for this plant is soil-based, providing the plant with the nutrients it needs for optimal growth.

 When this plant is healthy, it quickly outgrows any pot and even the house.

 Repotting annually is recommended to slow down its growth and maintain a manageable size of the plant.

 Utilize high-quality potting soil and a pot with drainage holes when repotting.

 The plant care for Audrey is far easier to maintain and care for than other trees.

 It is more tolerant to shifts in the environment than the Fiddle Leaf Fig Tree.

 While excess water is not suitable for this plant, it easily bounces back to health.